 I never anticipated that getting my own internet in Belize would take me 18 months, including having to put up my own tower.
 If you are going to live in a village or town, then internet access in Belize should be easy and fast.

-And if you are planning to live in the jungle, then expect some significant challenges, largely from tall trees and the jungle, making a connection difficult.
+If you are planning to live in the jungle, then expect some significant challenges, largely from tall trees and the jungle, making a connection difficult.
 You will likely have to install your own tower.
 I made a post about that experience as well.
-And I share it, not so much because you can expect the same internet experience, but at some point, you can expect a similar Belizean experience.
+I share it, not so much because you can expect the same internet experience, but at some point, you may experience what I call a typical Belizean infrastructure challenge.

 I had to have my own tower installed